OSCR Board

 Kirsten Howie

 Kirsten Howie has worked in leadership and fundraising roles within the charitable sector for 20 years.
 Her roles have ranged across the disability and arts sectors, in organisations of varied scale and scope.
-Currently working at Scottish Opera, Kirsten is also proud to have contributed as a board member to a charity in her area.
+Currently working at the University of Stirling, Kirsten is also proud to have contributed as a board member to a charity in her area.
 She is passionate about our vibrant charitable sector, and the role it can play in supporting people and places to thrive in a flourishing Scotland.

 Neil Mackay